7 exciting water games for kayaking, canoeing and more

 Pick up your paddles, put on your helmets and ready your rafts.
 The summer is a great time to try paddleboarding, kayaking or canoeing - and even more fun to do with friends!

-You may want to tick off a badge or two while you’re at it.
 You could count the hours paddling towards the Time On The Water Staged Activity Badges, or just take part for fun.
+You may want to do kayaking, stand up paddleboarding, raft building, canoeing or something else.

-Remember to take a look at our safety guidance to stay safe while having lots of fun in or on the water.
+Always take a look at our safety guidance to stay safe before having lots of fun in or on the water.

 Be careful when warming up beside water, such as slope or riverbank, to make sure it’s a dry, safe surface to stand on to avoid any slips or trips.
-You could choose a separate area to warm up, if needed.
+You could choose a separate area to warm up in.

 Getting on the water

-It could be worth going to an outdoor activity centre for these activities.
-Make sure the instructors at the centre have the right permits, qualifications and risk assessments in place, as well as facilities that cater for everyone in your group.
+If you’re using an outdoor activity centre, make sure the instructors have the right permits, qualifications and risk assessments in place, as well as facilities that cater for everyone in your group.

 Here are some tips before you start:

-• Always have a firm grip on their paddle and be aware of the space around them.
+- Always have a firm grip on their paddle and make everyone is aware of the space around them.

-• Bring a spare set of clothes and spare shoes to get you home.
-Remember to bring a towel, too!
+- Bring a spare set of clothes, a towel and spare shoes to get you home.

 Games to play on the water